Community Groups Demand Reinstatement of Bus Shelter Ad

 June 28, 2001

--- Lambda Legal and other community organizations issued a joint statement Thursday supporting the Bronx Lesbian and Gay Health Consortium and its attempts to promote potentially life-saving health care in the Bronx community.
+New York -- Lambda Legal and other community organizations issued a joint statement Thursday supporting the Bronx Lesbian and Gay Health Consortium and its attempts to promote potentially life-saving health care in the Bronx community.
 The statement calls for the immediate return of Consortium advertisements that were yanked this week from Bronx bus shelters.

 "These ads provided critical information to a community too often ignored," said Lambda AIDS Project Director Catherine A. Hanssens.
 "At a time when the incidence of HIV infection among men of color who have sex with men is rising dramatically, it's up to all of us to support increased outreach and awareness," she said.